Listen to the Story

 Mission, Targets, and everything in between!

 The brand loyalty of Tesla can’t be attributed just to Elon’s eccentricities though.
-Tesla’s mission is “to accelerate the world’s transition to sustainable energy” and they strive to do that every way possible.
+Tesla’s mission is “to accelerate the world’s transition to sustainable energy” and they strive to do that in every way possible.

 Addressing the potential climate disaster and working towards it, genuinely, is a refreshing take from a billion-dollar company.
 This earns brownie points from the anxious public who are pretty much doomed to face the wrath of climate change by this point.